farblos/copy-on-select-2/README.md

 - Implements RFE [Enable copy-on-select for input fields][issue_6].

-  Provides on option to enable this.
+  Provides an option to control this feature.

 - Uses non-deprecated APIs to write to the clipboard.

-  Requires an additional permission to implement this ("Input data to the clipboard")
+  Requires an additional permission to implement this ("Input data to the clipboard").

 [issue_6]: https://github.com/farblos/copy-on-select-2/issues/6